maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 0, -40px<br>
 0, -60px

 Experience has also shown me that having extra pixels of blankness between icons can be beneficial.
-For example, if icons are 28px x 28px, 35px or even 40px gridlines would be good, but not 30px.
+For example, if icons are 32px x 32px, >40 pixel gridlines would be good, but not 35px:

+![][Icon Grid]

 Save your icon sprites as .gif's and .png's. .jpg's are really reserved for photos and not efficient for things like this, plus they do not preserve alpha transparencies which become an issue if backgrounds change in the future (kind of following in a roundabout way the old adage; "measure twice, cut once.").